Alisha98A/Love-Children-Foundation/README.md

 ### Unfixed Bugs
 - Didn't get "change the world with us" text at the homepage image to fit when smaller screen size.
 It didn't look good, so I removed it completely because it was not important to have it.
--

-make video section look better at bigger screen sizes change button link so its the same size for every button at every media query failed with making list in volunteer section centered from 768px and up. cannot add margin top to media query of 768px and higher when i want to target learn-more-buttom volunteer button, cannot move more right in media query of 768px and up VIDEO BUTTON from 630px and higher doesn't move.
-Something is blocking.
-I want it inline with video.
-PROJECT BUTTON on 1228px and higher needs to be positioned more up, right now its outisde of section.
-FIX THIS SAME BUTTON needs to be centered on 280px and up
-VIDEO SECTION needs to be fixed from 630px and up.
-FIX THIS Project button from 768px and above has an absolute positioning, line 661.
-Therefore, it moves when screen gets bigger

-VIDEO BUTTON NEEDS MORE SPACE from 280px FIX THIS VIDEO NEEDS TO BE CENTERED FROM 480PX, when i add width.
-It's not centered anymore Too much space at the top from 630px and up in video section FROM 992PX AND UP, VIDEO IS NOT SHOWING FULL HEIGHT added flexbox to list for bigger screens, but it didn't work

 ## Deployment